acisops/acis_anomaly_pages/source/fep_reset.rst

 momentary "glitch" in the DPA-B +5V supply which halted the CPUs that were currently powered by that supply.

+If some FEPs are halted and their ``deltaOverclock`` values are large and negative for the first three output nodes and large and positive for the fourth output node, this may be an instance of the :doc:`../hi_lo_anomaly`.

-Some analysis is necessary to be certain.
+If this is a suspected FEP Reset anomaly, some analysis is necessary to be certain.

 If you are watching PMON during a Comm and the event occurs while you are watching then: